LaemonT/simple_file_saver/README.md

 # Flutter simple_file_saver plugin

 The [`simple_file_saver`][0] plugin is built with the Flutter's federated architecture.

-A detailed explanation of the federated plugin concept can be found in the [Flutter documentation](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) and a lesson from their [Flutter channel](https://youtu.be/GAnSNplNpCA).
+You may read the [Flutter documentation](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) and watch the [Flutter channel](https://youtu.be/GAnSNplNpCA) for more information about the federated plugin concept.

 The plugin is separated into the following packages: